Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 -   **File:** `the-random-walk-finding-order-in-drunken-footsteps.py`

+### 6\.
+Simpson’s Paradox: How Data Can Be a Mathematical Illusion

+A visual investigation into how aggregated data can reverse localized trends, illustrating the importance of weighting and context in data science.

+-   **Concept:** Simpson’s Paradox occurs when a trend appearing in different groups of data disappears or reverses when those groups are combined.
+It highlights how "lurking variables"—specifically the size of the groups being compared—can distort the global average.

+-   **Key Visual:** The paradox is mapped onto a coordinate grid using **Vector Slopes** to represent success rates.
+The animation showcases how two "steep" vectors (high local success) can result in a "shallow" aggregate vector (low global success).
+A **Frozen HUD** anchors the real-time ratios in the top-left corner to prevent visual jitter and provide a clear comparison between the subsets and the total.

+-   **File:** `simpsons-paradox-how-data-can-be-a-mathematical-illusion.py`

 ## 🛠️ How to Run
 To render these animations locally, ensure you have the [Manim Library](https://docs.manim.community/en/stable/installation.html) installed.